allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * Infrastructure management

 Right now, BigFlow works only on GCP.
 We might expand to Hadoop or other cloud environments if a need appears.

+Try BigFlow on your own, following the [documentation](https://github.com/allegro/bigflow#documentation).